 Filmed confessions of captured US airmen were widely distributed and led to a deep American fear of “brainwashing” and to cultural milestones such as the 1962 movie “The Manchurian Candidate” and 2004 remake.
 A search for that term on Google returns 1.89 million hits.
 Brainwashing entered the lexicon.

-A few weeks ago, the story surfaced again – this time in the Errol Morris Netflix series “Wormwood.”
-Morris builds the series around the 1953 death of US Army bacteriologist Frank Olson, and the quest of his son Eric to find the truth about his father’s death.
+The claim played a minor role in Stephen Kinzer’s recent recapping of CIA biological and psychological warfare in the very readable book Poisoner in Chief: Sidney Gottlieb and the CIA Search for Mind Control.
+Two years earlier Errol Morris explored the story in more depth in the Netflix series “Wormwood.”
+The key element for both Kinzer and Morris was the 1953 death of US Army bacteriologist Frank Olson.
+Murder?
+Suicide?
+Misadventure?
+Morris builds the four-hour series around Olson’s death and the quest of his son Eric to find the truth.
 Although the government initially reported the death as a simple suicide leap from a 10th-story window, it changed its story in 1975 in response to a press exposé and claimed the death was the result of Olson’s participation in a joint Army-CIA LSD experiment gone awry.

 Eric Olson and Errol Morris have a different theory, and some facts to back them up.
 Through Frank Olson’s work in bacteriological warfare at Fort Detrick he was well-aware of the development of the weapon program, and had become increasingly worried about Korea.
 Through snippets in the four-hour documentary they conclude that the CIA murdered him to keep him from going public and becoming a dissident on the germ warfare program and related mind-control/torture experiments in which he had been involved.